Black knapweed looks like a thistle, especially the flower, but it has no spines. It invades pastures, crops and natural areas.

 Black knapweed invades pastures, crops and natural areas.
 It:

-Black knapweed is a much-branched, slender, perennial herb that grows to 1 m tall.
+Black knapweed is a slender, upright, branched perennial herb that grows to 1 m tall.
 It looks like a thistle but doesn’t have spines on the leaves or flowers.

 See Using herbicides for more information.